 Cost Function and Learning Process in Machine Learning

-As humans, we learn through various methods such as practice, study, experiences, discussions, etc. On the other side, modern computers use machine learning to learn in a similar way to simulate human intelligence.
-So obvious curiosity for us to know how exactly a machine learns something.
-In this blog, we'll dive into the concept of cost functions and the complete learning process of computers via machine learning.
+Humans learn through various methods such as practice, study, experiences, discussions, etc. On the other side, modern computers use machine learning techniques to learn similarly to simulate human intelligence.
+So obvious curiosity for us to know how exactly a machine learns something when it is non-living.
+In this blog, we'll dive into the mechanism through which a machine tries to mimic the learning process of humans.
+We will also discuss the concept of cost functions and the complete learning process of computers via machine learning.

 Key takeaways from this blog

-After reading this blog, we will gain understanding of the following:
+After reading this blog, we will gain an understanding of the following:

 • How to evaluate the intelligence of a machine?